 How The Sumerians Became Rich, John Alan Halloran

 Forthcoming book announcement!
-John Alan Halloran's 428-page book How The Sumerians Became Rich will be published by July, 2021.
+John Alan Halloran's 428-page book How The Sumerians Became Rich will be published by the fall of 2021.

 Table of Contents